 We must, as a country motivate the younger generation to appreciate the value of social media and its critical role in business today.
 The Chamber realises that the way of the future is the online economy.
 It is therefore important for SMEs to adapt to this model to ensure their sustainability.

 The Government needs to provide the necessary infrastructure to foster an environment for the private sector to successfully embrace digital transformation.
 Business chambers ought to provide educational programs to assist businesses in moving towards digital marketing of their products and services, through social media platforms.

 In due course, payment methods will continue to evolve and we may have to embrace cryptocurrency as a means of digital payment.
 The State should already be formulating laws and procedures to regulate the use of digital currencies.

 Trinidad Hotels, Restaurants and Tourism Association (THRTA)

-he Trinidad Hotels, Restaurant and Tourism Association (THRTA), Trinidad’s largest private sector tourism body, is honoured to once again be part of this year’s Who’s Who in Trinidad & Tobago Business publication.
+he Trinidad Hotels, Restaurant and Tourism Association (THRTA), Trinidad’s largest private sector tourism body is honoured to once again be part of this year’s Who’s Who in Trinidad & Tobago Business publication.

-The THRTA continues to advocate for industry stakeholders on matters that can both negatively and positively impact the tourism centric trading landscape, as it has done for more than half a century on behalf of its membership that comprised of the recognised locally owned independent hotels and guest houses, as well as the those belonging to international chains.
-Other integral components of its membership include restaurants, transport and tour operators and a multitude of companies that provide goods and services to the tourism industry.
+As the THRTA continues to advocate for industry stakeholders on matters that can both negatively and positively impact the tourism centric trading landscape, as it has done for more than half a century, on behalf of its membership and non-members alike that comprised of the recognized locally-owned independent hotels and guest houses, as well as the those belonging to international chains.
+Other integral component of its membership includes restaurants, transport and tour operators and a multitude of companies that provide goods and services to the tourism industry.